loki3/flexagonator/docs/draw-apis.md

   Back,           // only display what's on the back side, use leaf properties }

+{ // DrawStripCaption
+  text;   // text to display along one edge of the specified leaf which;  // if >=0 it's an offset from the start of the strip, else it's an offset from the end }

 // DrawStripOptions
 {
   content,  // [optional] StripContent: describes what to display in each leaf, defaults to FoldingLabels